 Since its dedication the park has grown into an oasis where the lives of dozens of victims of crime and violent death are commemorated.
 It is the gathering point for periodic events in which family and friends of those who are remembered here gather and continue the process of recovery.
 It has also become something of a destination for followers of paranormal phenomena.

-Personal Experience: I lived in this area most of my life and drive on Scripps Poway Pkwy. at least several times a week.
-I am quite familiar with the Cara Knot case and was also aware of the memorial created in her name.
+Personal Experience: I’ve lived in this area for much of my life and have driven on Scripps Poway Pkwy numerous times each month.
+I am quite familiar with the Cara Knott case and was also aware of the memorial created in her name.
 I had briefly searched for the location in the past but was unable to find the location.
 When I finally did find it, I was shocked to find this seemingly hidden road right before the 15 North freeway, called Cara Way.
 This area is both beautiful and also brimming with pain.
 The story of Cara and her father is heartbreaking and you can feel the grief everywhere.
 I recommend that if you do visit this area, to come with something to help make it more colorful and beautiful.
-It doesn't seem to receive too much upkeep, but could definitely use the love.
+It doesn’t seem to receive too much upkeep, but could definitely use the love.

 Hidden below the 15 freeway is this smaller bridge.
 This is the bridge that Cara Knott was thrown off of after a patrol officer strangled her:

 The memorial garden is difficult to walk through, although a beautiful tribute to so many lives lost: